neos/neos-development-collection/TYPO3.Neos/Documentation/HowTos/CustomLoginScreen.rst

       partialRootPathPattern: resource://Neos.Demo/Private/Partials

-With this example Neos would assume a logo in ``Packages/Sites/Neos.Demo/Resources/Private/Partials/Login/Logo.hml``
+With this example Neos would assume a logo in ``Packages/Sites/Neos.Demo/Resources/Private/Partials/Login/Logo.html``
+Note: Depending on your logo you might want to adjust the height for the css class ``.neos[style] .neos-background-image-clone``

 How to disable a stylesheet ?
 =============================